chaitanyapotti/Counter/Readme.txt

 a notification will be sent to Peggy on the Counter platform informing this:

-Peggy can now claim the tokens she wishes to receive on the ETH chain at the Counter Smart Contract.
+Peggy can now claim the tokens she wishes to receive on the ETH chain at the Counter Smart Contract. peggy can only claim her tokens until some time(t1) before the timeout(t2), both of which shall be decided before they enter the transaction.

 For Peggy to claim the tokens, she needs to send the Counter Smart Contract, the following details:
 1. The original message (unhased secret message)